 The tzaraat blemishes come in four shades of white.
-They are: snow white, white like lime stone, white like the washed wool of a one-day old sheep, and white like an eggshell.
-(They are in descending order of brightness.)
+They are, snow white, white like limestone, white like the washed wool of a one-day old sheep, and white like an eggshell, in descending order of brightness.
 If the blemish is less white than any of these, it is not considered tzaraat.
-The Torah mandates that only a Cohen, a descendant from the Priestly family of Aharon, can make the judgment-call if a blemish is tamei (a problem) or tahor (no problem).
+The Torah mandates that a Cohen - a descendant from the Priestly family of Aharon - make the judgment-call if a blemish is tamei (a problem) or tahor (no problem).

-If a person found a blemish on some stones of his house, for example, before calling a Cohen to look at it, he would first empty the house of its contents.
-The reason for this is, that if the Cohen pronounces the blemish tamei, everything in the house becomes tamei, and must be spiritually purified.
-So, to avoid this, he empties the house, and then calls the Cohen to look at the blemish.
+When a person finds a blemish on some stones of his house for example, before calling the Cohen to examine it, he would first empty the house of its contents.
+The reason for this is that if the Cohen pronounces the blemish tamei, everything in the house would then become tamei, and would require spiritual purification - a major hassle.
+So, to avoid this, he first empties the house of its contents, and then calls the Cohen to examine the blemish.
 There is poetic justice in this law.
 Reason #7 for tzaraat stated above - selfishness, includes being unwilling to lend items to friends and neighbors.
-When they asked him to borrow his blender, he said, "I don't own one."
+When people asked him to borrow his blender, he said, "I don't own one."
 When they asked him to borrow his vacuum cleaner, he again said, "I don't have one."
-Upon getting the blemish on the stones of his house, requiring that he empty the house, out came the blender, and out came the vacuum cleaner for all to see.
+Upon getting the blemish on the stones of his house requiring him to empty the house, out came the blender, and out came the vacuum cleaner for all to see.
 This will teach him not to be selfish in the future!

 The Cohen then enters the house to examine the blemish.
 If it qualifies as a bona fide blemish (satisfying certain color and size criteria), the Cohen seals the house and renders it off limits for seven days, requiring the owner to find a place to live and store his stuff for at least a week.
 On the seventh day the Cohen returns to the house to look at the blemish.
 If its color has paled or its size has diminished, he scrapes off the blemish and the house is tahor - "clean" and everything returns to normal.
 If, however, the blemish has remained the same in color and size, the house must be closed up for another week.
-On the other hand, if the blemish has grown in size, it is definitively tamei, and he must remove the stones with the blemish from the house and replace them with new clean ones.
+On the other hand, if the blemish has grown in size, the Cohen declares it definitively tamei, and he must remove the blemished stones from the house and replace them with new ones.
 He then closes up the house for a second week.
 After the second week, the Cohen returns to the house, and if the new stones are without a blemish, the house is again tahor, but the owner will have to bring a sacrifice of two birds for atonement.
 If, however, the blemish returned to the new stones, the house must be razed.
 There is a lot at stake here.